The most expensive wine collections that have gone under the hammer

 DRC bottles are a prized asset for every wine collector, and when the bottles are 1945 vintage, they elevate a wine collection manifold.

 Hence, when Sotheby’s sold two such stunning red wine bottles in New York in 2018, it made headlines.
 The bottles belonged to the wine collection of Robert Drouhin from the acclaimed Burgundy winery, Maison Joseph Drouhin.
-While one of them fetched USD 558,000 (INR 4 crore approx.), the other got USD 496,000 (over INR 4 crore approx.), amounting to USD 1.05 million (over INR 8 crore approx.) on their own.
+While one of them fetched USD 558,000, the other got USD 496,000, amounting to USD 1.05 million on their own.

-A Lifestyle Asia report stated, “Sotheby’s wine and spirits arm also bested itself with sales totalling more than USD 100 million (INR 833 crore approx.) for the first time, a significant bulk of which can be attributed to the complete sales of Drouhin’s collection of old and rare Domaine de la Romanée-Conti vintages.”
+A Lifestyle Asia report stated, “Sotheby’s wine and spirits arm also bested itself with sales totalling more than USD 100 million for the first time, a significant bulk of which can be attributed to the complete sales of Drouhin’s collection of old and rare Domaine de la Romanée-Conti vintages.”

 William Koch’s wine collection